Last bell

-The last bell is a traditional ceremony in the schools of some Eastern European countries (especially Ukraine, Belarus, Russia).
+The last bell is a traditional ceremony in the schools of some Eastern European countries (especially Ukraine, Belarus, Russia, Armenia, Lithuania).
 The celebration is carried out just after all the studies are finished, but before the final exams.
 The date usually falls on 25 May.
 The pupils that are about to leave the school don the classic school uniform or formal dress.
 A symbolic last school bell is rung, usually by a first-grader.